 Do you want to make a difference in someone’s life?

 Hunger is something we see and face everyday.
-This community service project is for teens to learn, respond, and advocate on hunger and homeless issues in New York.
-Students will deliver food to the homeless, and to learn how to advocate on behalf of the less fortunate.
-It’s a great mitzvah and also a great way to get your community service hours.
+DHAP is a community service project for teens to learn, respond, and advocate on hunger and homeless issues in New York.
+Students deliver food to the homeless and learn how to advocate on behalf of the less fortunate.
+It’s a great mitzvah and also a great way to earn community service hours for your school.

 7:00 – 7:45 Guest speakers and study session

 7:45 – 8:15 Prepare meal bags and life packs

 8:15 – 10:00 Deliver to the homeless with adult supervision